Books I Want To Read:

 • Blue Trout and Black Truffles: The Peregrinations of an Epicure by Joseph Wechsberg

-• Shark's Fin and Sichuan Pepper: A Sweet-Sour Memoir of Eating in China by Fuchsia Dunlop (also wrote well-regarded cookbooks)
+• Shark's Fin and Sichuan Pepper: A Sweet-Sour Memoir of Eating in China by Fuchsia Dunlop (also wrote well-regarded cookbooks such as "Land of Fish and Rice" (Shanghai and neighboring regions) and "Land of Plenty" (Sichuan))

 • In Defense of Food: An Eater's Manifesto by Michael Pollan